 ‘His paw was broken, his jaw was broken and his back was broken and badly twisted.
 The vet decided it wasn’t worth putting him through the pain, so we had to let him go,’ recalls Donna.

-Such tragedies led to claims the bridge was haunted by an evil spirit.
+A few superstitious locals have claimed the bridge is haunted by an evil spirit.
 In 1994, thirty-two-year-old Kevin Moy threw his baby off the bridge after claiming he was the Anti-Christ, and his son was Satan.
 Shortly after he tried to end his own life with an unsuccessful suicide attempt from the same bridge.
 Moy was remanded to Carstairs State Hospital, a maximum-security psychiatric facility.

-This being Scotland, there has also been a claim that the bridge is situated in, what we Celts call, a “thin place” - a meeting of two worlds.
-Cue mist, howl of wolf, and craggy featured old Scotsman saying, “Ye dinnae want tae go doun yon road, naw.”
-Indeed, B-movies have been made with flimsier plots.
+There has also been the equally strange suggestion that the bridge is situated in, what the Scots call, a “thin place” - a meeting of two worlds, where spirits from the “Otherside” have access to this world.
+Cue Scooby-Doo, some all-enveloping mist, the howl of a wolf, and a craggy-featured old Scotsman saying, “Ye dinnae want tae go doun yon road, naw.
+It be haunt’d by the De’il.”

-In recent years, a more persistent but equally unlikely theory has emerged, which suggested dogs were committing suicide.
-But as leading Animal Behaviorist, Dr David Sands, who investigated the story has pointed out, “it is impossible for a dog to premeditate its own death”.
+More recently, another popular yet equally unlikely theory emerged, which suggested these poor unfortunate dogs were committing suicide.
+A leading Animal Behaviorist, Dr. David Sands investigated these claims and has pointed out, “it is impossible for a dog to premeditate its own death”.

-Sands uncovered the most likely explanation to the dog deaths, the onset of mink farming in the area, which started fifty years ago:
+Sands uncovered the most likely explanation for the dog deaths is the onset of mink farming in the area, which started fifty years ago:

 Evidence of mink was confirmed in the area not only by a naturalist, who spotted droppings beneath the bridge, but also by [an angler], who explained that the top hill quarry had lakes that contained trout (perfect mink diet).

-The intense scent of mink aroused each dog’s curiosity, leading to the fatal leap of faith.
+The intense scent of mink aroused each dog’s curiosity, leading to their fatal leap of faith.